Azure-Organization/NextOps_repository/Kubernetes/04_configmaps_secrets/ConfigMaps/README.md

 ## ConfigMap

 in **AKS (Azure Kubernetes Service)** is a Kubernetes object used to store **non-sensitive configuration data** as key-value pairs.
-It allows you to separate application configuration from the container image, making your applications easier to manage and deploy. [\[Quickstart...soft Learn \| Learn.Microsoft.com\]](https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-azure-kubernetes-service), [\[kubernetes.io\]](https://kubernetes.io/docs/concepts/configuration/configmap/)
+It allows you to separate application configuration from the container image, making your applications easier to manage and deploy. https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-azure-kubernetes-service https://kubernetes.io/docs/concepts/configuration/configmap/

 ### Why use a ConfigMap?